Hall and spin Hall viscosity ratio in 2d topological insulators: Hall and spin Hall viscosity ratio

-which we will call {\it spin Hall viscosity ratio}.
-As the case of the Haldane model, the quantity (\ref{visco04}) is just for the one-particle state.
-Although some generalizations of topological insulators for correlated electron systems have been considered \cite{PhysRevLett.102.256403,pesin-2009}, an effect of many-body interaction is not yet obvious.
+As in the case of the Haldane model, the quantity defined in (\ref{visco04}) is for the one-particle state since it is divided by the particle density.
+We remark that it is not derived from hydrodynamical relations, however such a spin-related viscosity would be well-defined unless spin-mixing terms, which do not preserve $z$-component of spin, are not imposed.
+In this sense, as well as the spin Hall conductivity, this quantity would not be directly related to a generic topological invariant, which characterizes the $\mathbb{Z}_2$ topological phase.
+Let us comment many-body interaction effect on this quantity.
+Although some generalizations of topological insulators for correlated electron systems have been considered~\cite{PhysRevLett.102.256403,pesin-2009}, an explicit consequence is not yet obvious.
 If certain aspects of highly correlated topological insulators are understood, we would be able to discuss the spin Hall viscosity for such systems.

-We then study a physical meaning of the spin Hall viscosity.
-In the presence of magnetic field and a current the Hall viscosity gives a relation between the current and the stress tensor, $T_{xx}=-T_{yy}=\eta_\mathrm{H}\partial_y v_x$, where $v_x$ stands for the current in $x$-direction \cite{tokatly:2008lsm}.
-In the case of the spin Hall system, it corresponds to $T_{xx}=-T_{yy}=\eta_{\mathrm{sH}}(\partial_y v_{x}^{(\uparrow)} - \partial_y v_{x}^{(\downarrow)})=\eta_{\mathrm{sH}}\partial_y v_{s,x}$ where $v_{s,x}$ represents $x$-component of a spin current.
-This means the spin current induces the stress in the Kane-Mele model as shown in Fig. \ref{stress_fig} while the charge current does not.
-It is dissipationless because the stress is perpendicular to the current as the cases of Hall and spin Hall conductivity.
+Let us discuss a physical meaning of the spin Hall viscosity.
+In the presence of magnetic field, the Hall viscosity gives a relation between the electric current and the stress tensor, e.g., $T_{xx}=-T_{yy}=\eta_\mathrm{H}\partial_y v_x$, where $v_x$ stands for the current in $x$-direction~\cite{tokatly:2008lsm}.
+In the case of the spin Hall system, it corresponds to $T_{xx}=-T_{yy}=\eta_{\mathrm{sH}}(\partial_y v_{x}^{(\uparrow)} - \partial_y v_{x}^{(\downarrow)})=\eta_{\mathrm{sH}}\partial_y v_{s,x}$ where $v_{s,x}$ represents the $x$-component of a spin current.
+We remark that a naive stress tensor itself would be zero in the Kane-Mele model since $\eta_\text{sH} \to 0$ as discussed earlier.
+Therefore, we should instead consider the stress per particle, $\hat{T}_{ij} = \partial T_{ij}/\partial \rho$, in this case.
+See \cite{Hidaka:2012rj} for a related discussion.
+Then, the spin current induces the stress in the Kane-Mele model as shown in Fig.~\ref{stress_fig}(b), similarly to the chiral current in the QH state (Fig.~\ref{stress_fig}(a)).
+It is dissipationless because the stress is perpendicular to the current as in the cases of Hall and spin Hall conductivity.
+It would be possible to detect such dissipationless viscosities, for example, using the piezoelectric effect, which converts the stress to the electric signal.